Category: Workout of the Day

 Skill

 Pack your long socks or knee sleeves today to protect your ankles and shins!
 Spend today’s skill practice working on learning to climb the rope!
-We did not have the opportunity utilize our ropes in the old gym due to space issues but now we have several that we can use!
 A good way to establish that you have the baseline strength to attempt a climb is by performing a bodyweight hang test with your legs off of the rope while you are just above the ground.
 If you are not quite ready perform rope pull-ups and practice jumping to the rope and locking in those feet.
 There are several methods to wrap the feet and make the climb easier so find which works best for you!
 Watch the video to see one of our favorites!

 Skill